timwhitlock/drupal-opengraph/README.md

 # drupal-opengraph

 This module allows any page to be marked up with Facebook's Open Graph meta data.
-A page requires this meta data for effective use of the Like button and other social plugins For more information on the Open Graph protocol see http://opengraphprotocol.org
+A page requires this meta data for effective use of the Like button and other social plugins.
+For more information on the Open Graph protocol see http://opengraphprotocol.org

 This module is released under the GNU General Public License, version 2.